All the King's Men (2006 film): Production

 Filming took place in New Orleans, Morgan City, Donaldsonville, at the Louisiana State Capitol in Baton Rouge and many other places in Louisiana.

+Filming was completed in April 2005 and the film was due for release on December 16, 2005 but in October 2005 Sony decided to postpone the release to the following year.

 The film garnered strong Oscar "buzz" and was considered a contender by Entertainment Weekly even before its initial opening.

 The world premiere was held at the Toronto International Film Festival on September 11, 2006, where the film was first screened to the press.
 A special screening was held at the Tulane University in New Orleans on September 16, 2006.

 Reception

 Box office

 All the King's Men grossed $7.2 million in the United States and Canada, and $2.2 million in other territories, for a worldwide total of $9.5 million, against a production budget of $50 million.

 In the film's opening weekend it made $3.7 million from 1,514 theaters, finishing seventh.
 It then dropped to 11th place with a gross of $1.5 million in its second weekend, and by its third weekend fell to 27th place with $285,993.